lambdaxymox/heterogeneous_hash_map/README.md

 * Add new types to the collection without necessarily adding values of that type.

-In summary, the `HeterogeneousHashMap` data structure is a flexible data store accommodating multiple data types at runtime without messing with macros, no need for boxing everything behind something like`Box<dyn Any>`.
+In summary, the `HeterogeneousHashMap` data structure is a flexible data store accommodating multiple data types at runtime without messing with macros, or boxing everything behind something like`Box<dyn Any>`.
 This library does this with clean, type-safe Rust.
 In addition, data is stored internally using compact type-erased data storage.